katcipis/sophia/notes/articles/unix-beyond.md

 case the team had like four or five people, and it worked great.
 Try to do that with 100 people, or even 10.

-Since the tradeoff is always there, perhaps this massive open source approach probably brings some benefits too, perhaps social instead of technical, but it sads me that no one sees the downside, like it is a communist panacea.
+Since the tradeoff is always there, perhaps this massive open source approach brings some benefits too, perhaps social instead of technical, but it sads me that no one sees the downside, like it is a communist panacea.